gilesknap/k3s-minecraft/useful/README.md

 that does support raspi.
 So I'm removing these taints and will put affinity onto any pods that can't run on raspi instead.

+Remove taints by adding a '-' suffix to the command:
 ``` bash
 kubectl taint nodes pi3 architecture=arm:NoSchedule-
 ```